 And she was hakujin?

-BS: From Oregon, we thought my father would see in the paper and he said, “Oh the people of Portland are being sent to the fairgrounds, stockyards or whatever.
+BS: From Oregon my father saw in the paper that people of Portland are being sent to the fairgrounds, stockyards or whatever.
 Well they sent us all the way down to Fresno, I think for three months.
 The camp wasn’t even ready.
 My brother said we were living in tents and it was hot.
-We had to stand in these lines for the mess hall, in the heat, and a lot of the Issei women standing in line would faint.
+We had to stand in these lines for the mess hall in the heat, and a lot of the Issei women standing in line would faint.
 I’d stand in line with my mother and I’d think, please don’t faint.

 What do you remember about the food?

 AS: We had it better than them because we didn’t go to a mess hall, we cooked at home.
 According to the size of the family, they gave us kerosene stove and an ice box.
 And we would go to the market.
 And we used to get a quart of milk for each kid a day.

 AS: Oh yeah.
 And in those days, the cream used to float, rise to the top.
 So when it was a birthday my mother used to ask for extra milk because it was delivered by the internees.
 And extra ice.
 So my mother used to make ice cream from that cream.